devopsbob/Curriculum-Vitae-Resume/docs/index.md

 * Reduced time to market for complex product testing
 * Created reusable document templates for repeatable installation procedures
 * Increased responsiveness to client secure configuration troubleshooting

+*Platform and Testing Support – Senior Software Engineer*

+Created install base for IBM Content Manager 8.4 software on Windows 2003 server which was connected to Windows Server 2012R2 configuration hosting P8 to create and test interfaces for Snowbound VirtualViewer development.
+This code created IBM FileNet Content Platform Engine 5.2 software connectivity to the Snowbound VirtualViewer using IBM Content Navigator (ICN) version 2.0.3 plugin connection software artifact and separate web container artifact that connected the repository to the viewer for content viewing and markup.
+Also created Content Manager On Demand (ODWEK) configuration on separate virtual machine for development and connectivity tests to the same viewer.
+Duration:  4 months; October 2015 to January 2016

+*Technical Testing Lead Engineer – Senior Software Engineer*

+Provide installation services and development support for new tool which exported data from Content Manager 8.4 to Pyramid Solutions ingestion toolkit named Migration Manager.
+This new tool was drafted for functionality and then recreated in a multi-threaded configuration for performance needs.
+The refactored tool increased processing speeds from 2-5 documents per second to over 20 documents per second.
+Additional test and configuration management assisted developing this tool for notelogs and annotations conversions from Content Manager 8.4.
+Duration: 3 months; December 2015 to February 2016

+*Installation and Configuration Management – Senior Software Engineer*

+Installed multiple of software on Red Hat Linux 6.5 platform for major banking institution.
+Developed installation and configuration runbook and documented details to install software, create and manage security and provided a rollout document to prepare and deploy solution between environments.
+This was a reoccurring engagement from a previous install effort executed as an agile exercise to install and create the environment for this client.
+Additional responsibilities included overseeing configuration and integration of SSL certificates, database creation and tuning, web server and plugin configurations under the WebSphere environment as well as various details to assist development and analyst team members to create and promote the solution.
+Duration: 9 months; February 2015 to November 2015

+*IBM Content Navigator Plugin Developer – Senior Software Engineer*

+Created development profile and initial approach to new IBM Content Navigator (ICN) plugin development for large auto-insurance provider located in Lansing, Michigan.
+This work provided and outline and approach to development of new software artifacts under the new software paradigm of ICN to create additional functionality via plugins.
+The code integrated third-party web services data using external data services and created custom DOJO presentation widgets to provide custom search and retrieve functionality from the system of record hosted software calling into the ICN plugin.
+The development approach was clearly documented and reused by members of the team to create additional ICN plugins and functionality per their various requirements.
+Duration: 4 months; August 2014 to November 2014

+*5.1 to 5.2 Migration Engineer – Senior Software Engineer*

+Provide software installation services and migration impact analysis and procedure documentation for large banking institution located in Troy, Michigan.
+This project allowed for analysis of new software configuration and environment management to move the various client repositories from IBM FileNet 5.1 to IBM Content Platform Engine 5.2 in an existing and highly-available environment.
+Various mappings of functionality, security, management of content and network configurations were considered for migration and update.
+These included uses of IBM Records Management, Cognos Real-Time-Monitoring and hardware and platform considerations for Red Hat 6.5 environment upgrade for the IBM content repository configurations.
+This provided re-usable instructions to migration each environment to the new software with minimal impact to the users and how to recycle hardware into the new configuration to provide improve response time and equal processing.
+Duration: 5 months; February 2014 to June 2014

 ------